MrDeath404/Pong-AVBROOT-NothingOS/README.md

 # Now we can get started
 1. Frist thing you should do is to read [warning](#warning), [requirements](#requirements) and [important information](#important-information)
 2. If you already have done it and want to apply update please read about [applying OTA update](#applying-OTA-update) if not go to [frist installation](#frist-Installation) or if you want to go back to fully stock operating system go to [removing AVBROOT patches](#removing-avbroot-patches).
-    - You can also make your own one by reading AVBROOT tutorial [AVBROOT usage](https://github.com/chenxiaolong/avbroot?tab=readme-ov-file#usage)
+    - You can also make your own one by reading AVBROOT tutorial [own ota updates/build](#how-to-make-own-patched-ota)

 # Warning
 - **I'm not responsible for any devices that are hard bricked by following this procedure**